ShubhamMishra6862/Project_5---QuickTrip/README.md

 I made a path finding app which can find best optimized path near best for you to travel I used Graph and DP.
 Integerated user sesssion features and CRUD operations for a user account.
-Application to find bus routes in bangalore from Source A to B

-Install pckages that are globally used in this project

-run "npm init"
-expressjs
-mongodb
-turfjs
-cookie-parser
-body-parser
-These packages will be used by Nodejs

-In /frontend file

-create a react app and paste src file npm i react-map-gl npm i react router dom npm i axios

 User session functionality
 ![image](https://github.com/ShubhamMishra6862/QuickTrip/assets/101014691/57b8d245-add3-4d5e-840c-75d056e06b8b)